LeetCyberSecurity/monday-client/README.md

 - `MondayAPIError`: Raised when an error occurs during API communication with Monday.com.
 - `PaginationError`: Raised when item pagination fails during a request.
 - `QueryFormatError`: Raised when there is a query formatting error.

-These exceptions are handled internally by the client during retries.
-If the maximum number of retries is exceeded, the client will return an error response.

-- `ComplexityLimitExceeded`: Raised when the complexity limit is exceeded.
+- `ComplexityLimitExceeded`: Raised when the complexity limit and max retries are exceeded.
-- `MutationLimitExceeded`: Raised when the mutation limit is exceeded.
+- `MutationLimitExceeded`: Raised when the mutation limit and max retries are exceeded.

 ### Logging